-• The mutators set-point-x! and set-point-y! that, given a record of type point, and a new value, sets the value stored in the x field or y field to the new value.
+• The mutators point-x-set! and point-y-set! that, given a record of type point, and a new value, sets the value stored in the x field or y field to the new value.

 Note: Records in Ikarus have a printable representation in order to enable debugging programs that use records.
 Records are printed in the #[type-name field-values ...] notation.
 For example, (write (make-point 1 2)) produces #[point 1 2].